mobitroll/kahoot-quill/README.md

     grunt test:coverage - run tests measuring coverage with Chrome

 Tests are run by [Karma](http://karma-runner.github.io/) and [Protractor](https://github.com/angular/protractor) using [Jasmine](http://jasmine.github.io/).
 Check out `Gruntfile.coffee` and `config/grunt/` for more testing options.

+## Issues/todos

+- Integrate Travis CI into pull requests (as in base repo)

 ## License